 Accreditation Oversight Committee

 Committee Charge The College Accreditation Oversight Committee is responsible for defining characteristics of quality and excellence and presenting evidence that such quality and excellence is being achieved.
 This is achieved through the college self-study report.
 The Committee is also responsible for monitoring and examining the progress of recommendations made by the accreditation evaluation team.
 Quarterly reports on progress will be given to College Council and reflected in the Institutional Plan.
 The Committee is composed of those who either served on the Steering Committee of the Accreditation Self Study or are serving in the designated positions.

 Type of Committee Participatory Group

 Committee Reports to College Council

 Meeting(s) Monthly

 Membership

-Facilities Committe e
+Facilities & Techno logy Committee

-Committee Charge Advise on the development of facilities planning processes and timelines; Recommend funding priorities for Building Funds; Receive and review facilities proposals from department, program areas and/or the District Physical Plant Office; Recommend representatives to serve on District facilities committees that impact College of Alameda facilities; Routinely review and monitor campus compliance with ADA and 504 and make recommendations to ensure compliance; Recomment of the campus; Review the State's Specialization Report and the Five year Master Plan for campus compliance and make recommendations to ensure compliance; Establish Subcommittees to assist with the planning for building renovations and remodels; Sponsor facilities orientation workshops for the College community.
+Committee Charge Advise on the development of facilities and technology planning processes and timelines; Recommend funding priorities for Building Funds; Receive and review facilities and technology proposals from department, program areas and/or the District Physical Plant Office; Recommend representatives to serve on District facilities and technology committees Recommend procedures and policies affecting technology, facilities and physical environment of the campus; Review the State's Specialization Report and the Five year Master Plan for campus compliance and make recommendations to ensure compliance; Establish Subcommittees to assist with the planning for building renovations and remodels; Sponsor facilities orientation and technology workshops for the College community.
+Recommend campus technology standards

 Type of Committee Participatory Group

 Committee Reports to College Council

 Meeting(s) 4 th Thursday, 3:00 p.m., A149

-Membership Business &amp; Administrative Services Director, Chair Administrative Rep., Instructional Dean (1) Administrative Rep., Student Services (1) Faculty Representatives (3) Faculty Representative, Library Steve Classified Representatives (1) Classified Representative, Custodial (1) ASCOA Representative (1) (vacant)
+Membership

-Health and Safety Cor nmittee
+Health and Safety Committee

+Committee Charge

-Committee Charge Responsible for recommending college policy in the areas of health, wellness and safety.
+Responsible for recommending college policy in the areas of health, wellness and safety.
 Inspects college facilities and program areas to promote a healthy, safe, and secure environment.
 Reviews health and safety problems and recommends activities for corrective action.
 Assists in training staff and students regarding potential health and safety hazards and disaster recovery for the college, district, and the community.

 Responsible for recommendations relating to the planning and use of college facilities as it relates to health and safety matters.
 Assists in the development and planning of major capital improvement projects as it relates to health and safety matters.
-Considers Bond Measure priorities as the need arises as it relates to health and safety matters.
 Routinely review and monitor campus compliance with ADA and 504 and make recommendations to ensure compliance.

 Type of Committee Participatory Group

 Committee Reports to College Council

 Meeting(s) 4 th Thursday, 2:00 p.m., A149

-Membership Director, Business &amp; Administration Services, Chair Administrative Representative (1) Faculty Representatives (2) Faculty Representative, DSPS (1) Faculty Representative, Library (1) Health Services Coordinator Police Services/Sheriff's Department (1) Classified Representatives (3) Classified Representative, Custodial (1) ASCOA Representative (1)
+Memhershin

-Planning, Research, a and Institutional Effectiveness Committee (PRIEC) Committee Charge The mission of the Planning, Research, and Institutional Effectiveness Committee is to ensure that the college maintains a set of ongoing and systematic institutional processes and practices that include planning, the evaluation of programs and services, the identification and measurement of outcomes across all institutional units (including learning outcomes in instructional programs), and the use of data and assessment results to inform decision-making.
-All of these activities are accomplished with the purpose of improving programs and services and increasing student success and institutional quality.
-Type of Committee Participatory Group Committee Reports to College Council Meeting(s) 3 rd Thursday, 2:00 p.m., L237 Membership Dean of Research, Planning &amp; Institutional Effectiveness, Co-Chair Vice President of Instruction, Co-Chair Dean of CTE &amp; Workforce Development Director of Business and Administrative Services
+Planning, Research, and Institutional Effectiveness Committee (PRIEC)

+Committee Charge The mission of the Planning, Research, and Institutional Effectiveness Committee is to ensure that the college maintains a set of ongoing and systematic institutional processes and practices that include planning, the evaluation of programs and services, the identification and measurement of institutional learning outcomes and the use of data and assessment results to inform decision-making, recommending enrollment management strategies (including scheduling, instructional and student support strategies to enhance access, success, persistence and goal attainment) All of these activities are accomplished with the purpose of improving programs and services and increasing student success and institutional quality.

+Type of Committee Participatory Group

+Committee Reports to College Council

+Meeting(s) 3 rd Thursday, 2:00 p.m., L237